The Denpa Men: They Came By Wave

+is a 2012 augmented reality role-playing video game developed and published by Genius Sonority for the Nintendo 3DS.
+It was released on the Nintendo eShop in Japan on February 8, 2012, in North America on September 27, 2012, and in Europe and Australia on December 6, 2012.

 Gameplay

 In The Denpa Men, the player captures Denpa Men to form a party to explore dungeons.
 Using the Nintendo 3DS's camera, Denpa Men will appear in the player's surroundings when near a Wi-Fi signal or scanning a QR code.
 Denpa Men differ by name, color, appearance, and abilities.

 Combat is not random and follows the traditional role-playing formula with an auto-battle option.
 Other common role-playing elements that appear in the game are treasure chests, item shops, and non-player characters.

 If a dungeon is left with downed allies, every Denpa Man that was downed will leave the party.
-By purchasing offerings from the in-game shop, Denpa Men can be revived via the spirit shrine, Albeit only if they were caught via the antenna tower.
+By purchasing offerings from the in-game shop, Denpa Men can be revived via the spirit shrine, albeit only if they were caught via the antenna tower.

 Setting

 The Denpa Men live on a small island which has a house, a shrine so that if Denpa Men die, players can retrieve them, a shop, and a tower that has an antenna on it that allows the player to catch Denpa Men called Antenna Tower.
 There is also a dock with a boat that takes players to many different islands in the game.
 Players can soon unlock a museum of Denpa Men, a PC for QR Code scanning, and an item shop.